glennswest/rhel-minimal-nodejs/README.md

-# rhelatomic-nodejs
+# rhel-atomic-nodejs

 Minimal Node.js Docker Image built on RHEL 7 atomic.
 Version v8.3.0 is built on RHEL atomic base image.

-All versions use the one cibcapi/rhelatomic-nodejs repository, but each version aligns with the following tags (ie, cibcapi/rhelatomic-nodejs:<tag>):
+All versions use the one cibcapi/rhel-atomic-nodejs repository, but each version aligns with the following tags (ie, cibcapi/rhel-atomic-nodejs:<tag>):

 - Full install built with npm:
     - `latest`, `8.3.0` (npm 5.3.0)